aababc1/metaFun-doc/index.md

 ::::

 ### metaFun : An analysis pipeline for **meta**genomic big data with fast and unified **Fun**ctional searches

 metaFun is implemented in Nextflow with apptainer.
 You can easily run this pipeline with easy installation using conda or mamba.
+This package is deposited in Bioconda channel (https://anaconda.org/bioconda/metafun)

 ## Introduction
 metaFun is aimed at agile and scalable generation of metagenome assembled genomes and taxonomic profiling with statistical analysis.
 Using user interested genomes with metadata, this pipeline enables fast comprative genomic analysis and functional annotation.

 ```{figure} images/Picture1.png
 ---